nagasudhirpulla/taming_python/blog/skills/flask_iis.md

 * It is a production ready web server with good security, stability and many configuration options
 * IIS can be used for hosting public facing web applications due to its stability and security

+## Enabling IIS in windows
+-   In windows search for “Turn Windows features On or Off”
+-   Under the “Internet Information Services” section, make sure that and “IIS Management Console” are enabled

 ### Install nssm in windows
 * Download nssm zip file from https://nssm.cc/download and unzip into a folder in C drive
 * In the 'Path' system environment variable, add the path of nssm.exe, so that nssm.exe can be recognized in command line